-I’ve spent so much time in Spain — almost six months in total!
+I’ve spent so much time travelling across Spain — almost six months in total!

-I’ve been lucky to spend six weeks exploring Madrid and three months living in Granada, taken short trips to Valencia, Girona and Ronda, visited Barcelona three times, island-hopped in the Canaries and flown to Mallorca five times.
-I’m even going to be walking the Camino de Santiago next month.
-In short, just you try keeping me away from Spain!
+I’ve been lucky to spend six weeks exploring Madrid and three months living in Granada.
+I’ve taken short trips to Valencia, Girona, San Sebastian, Bilbao, and Ronda, visited Barcelona three times, island-hopped in the Canaries and flown to Mallorca five times.
+I’ve even hiked the Camino de Santiago in Northern Spain!
+In short, just try keeping me away from Spain!
 I can’t stop returning to one of my favourite countries in Europe.

-Over the time I’ve spent in Spain, I’ve learned a lot about how much it costs to travel there — and I’ve kept meticulous track of every single cent I’ve spent, too.
+Over the time I’ve spent in Spain, I’ve learned an awful lot about how much it costs to travel there — and I’ve kept meticulous track of every single cent I’ve spent, too.